Updated August 11, 2023

 FamZoo offers a lot of interesting features for kids.
 In addition to linked chores and allowances, FamZoo has a few interesting tools to teach kids about real-world finances.

 Famzoo costs $5.99 per month per family.
 There are no limits on family members or cards.
-If you pay in advance for 24 months, you can get the subscription for just $2.50 per month.[11]
-If you have multiple children, this is one of the best deals you can find in a kid's prepaid debit card.
+If you pay in advance for 24 months, you can get the subscription for just $2.50 per month.[10]
+If you have multiple children, this is one of the best deals you can find on a kid's prepaid debit card.

 • Account type: Prepaid